prefix-dev/sharded-repo/sparse_repodata_cep.md

 To fetch all needed package records, the client should implement the following steps:

-1. Acquire a token (see: [Authentication](#authentication))
+1. Acquire a token (see: [Authentication](#authentication)).
+Acquiring a token can be done lazily as to only request a token when an actual network request is performed.
-1. Fetch the `repodata_shards.msgpack.zst` file.
+2. Fetch the `repodata_shards.msgpack.zst` file.
 Standard HTTP caching semantics can be applied to this file.
-2. For each package name, start fetching the corresponding hashes from the index file (for both arch & and noarch).
+3. For each package name, start fetching the corresponding hashes from the index file (for both arch & and noarch).
     Shards can be cached locally and because they are content-addressable no additional round-trips to the server are required to check freshness.
 The server should also mark these with an `immutable` `Cache-Control` header.
-3. Parsing the requirements of the fetched records and add the package names of the requirements to the set of packages to fetch.
+4. Parsing the requirements of the fetched records and add the package names of the requirements to the set of packages to fetch.
-4. Loop back to 2. until there are no new package names to fetch.
+5. Loop back to 2. until there are no new package names to fetch.

 ## Garbage collection